Distinguished Media Executive to Head Center for Global Communications Innovation at Ithaca College

 Regan holds a master’s degree in broadcasting from Boston University, where he served on the Dean’s Advisory Board of the College of Communication for over 15 years.
 He has earned a number of industry honors, including Peabody and Emmy Awards; Gold and Silver PromaxBDA Promotion, Marketing and Design Awards; a Telly Award; and an ISA Design Award.
 He is frequently invited to speak at meetings of such organizations as the National Association of Television Program Executives, National Cable & Telecommunications Association and Academy of Interactive Arts & Sciences.

 Keshishoglou served as a professor in the Park School for 35 years until his retirement in 2000, though he remained active as a professor emeritus and contributor to special events until his passing in August 2011.
 He was a three-time recipient of senior Fulbright research awards and traveled extensively as a consultant for U.S. and international agencies.
 The school established the Dr. John Keshishoglou Center for Global Communications Innovation in recognition of his global outlook and belief that media must be grounded in the principles of social responsibility.

-Originally published in Media Relations: Distinguished Media Executive to Head Center for Global Communications Innovation at Ithaca College.
+Originally published in IC News: Distinguished Media Executive to Head Center for Global Communications Innovation at Ithaca College.